ningg/Machine-Learning-Q-and-AI/docs/ch18/_books_ml-q-and-ai-ch18.md

 prompt, concatenating the soft prompt (prefix) with the input, and implementing the rest of the transformer block.

-First, the `soft_prompt`{.language-plaintext .highlighter-rouge}, a tensor, is processed through a set of fully connected layers .
-Second, the transformed soft prompt is concatenated with the main input, `x`{.language-plaintext .highlighter-rouge} .
-The dimension along which they are concatenated is denoted by `seq_len`{.language-plaintext .highlighter-rouge}, referring to the sequence length dimension.
+First, the `soft_prompt`, a tensor, is processed through a set of fully connected layers.
+Second, the transformed soft prompt is concatenated with the main input, `x`.
+The dimension along which they are concatenated is denoted by `seq_len`, referring to the sequence length dimension.
 Third, the subsequent lines of code describe the standard operations in a transformer block, including self-attention, layer normalization, and feed-forward neural network layers, wrapped around residual connections.

-As shown in
-Listing [1.6](#fig-ch18-fig06), prefix tuning modifies a transformer block by adding a trainable soft prompt.
+As shown in Listing [1.6](#fig-ch18-fig06), `prefix tuning` modifies a transformer block by adding a trainable `soft prompt`.
 Figure [1.6](#fig-ch18-fig06) further illustrates the difference between a regular transformer block and a prefix tuning transformer block.